feyntrop

 [ [ [ Re(I0), Delta(Re(I0)) ], [Im(I0), Delta(Im(I0))] ], [ [ Re(I1), Delta(Re(I1)) ], [Im(I1), Delta(Im(I1))] ], ... ]

-where Delta is the respective error term (i.e. one expected standard deviation) and where Re and Im denote the real and imaginary part of the respective coefficient in the expansion.
+where Delta is the respective error term (i.e., one expected standard deviation) and where Re and Im denote the real and imaginary parts of the respective coefficient in the expansion.

-The other fields give store the sampling and the preprocessing time.
+The other fields store the sampling and the preprocessing time.

-If you are not interested in the logging information, use, for instance, the command
+If you are not interested in the logging information, use the command

 ./feyntrop < low_level_input.json 2> /dev/null